Simplified Template Cross Sections -- Stage 1.1 and 1.2: Conclusions

 \section{Conclusions}

-We have presented the complete definitions of Simplified Template Cross Sections in stage 1.1.
-These are to be used for the upcoming measurements based on the full Run 2 datasets by the ATLAS and CMS experiments.
-The focus at this stage is on the three main Higgs production modes.
+We have presented the complete definitions of Simplified Template Cross Sections in stage 1.2 and its predecessor stage 1.1.
+These have been used for the measurements based on the full Run 2 datasets by the ATLAS and CMS experiments.
 Compared to the previous stage 1.0, several refinements and extensions have been introduced, in particular for the VBF process.
+For stage 1.2, measurements in the $t\bar t H$ production mode are divided into bins.

-A new feature in stage 1.1 is the introduction of subbin boundaries.
+A new feature in stage 1.1 and stage 1.2 is the introduction of sub-bin boundaries.
 Their purpose is to allow for an improved treatment of residual theory uncertainties in the signal distributions and their propagation to the measured parameters.
-For this reason, the full granularity including subbins is most likely higher than the experimental sensitivity with the full Run 2 datasets.
-The subbin boundaries should be considered as possible boundaries for splitting bins, allowing for a smoother evolution of the binning in the future.
+For this reason, the full granularity including sub-bins is higher than the experimental sensitivity with the full Run 2 datasets.
+The sub-bin boundaries should be considered as possible boundaries for splitting bins, allowing for a smoother evolution of the binning in the future.
 The final bin splitting or merging should be optimized by the experiments based on the available statistics at a given time.

-Since the latest combination of STXS measurements in all decay channels by ATLAS based on up to $80\,\mathrm{fb}^{-1}$~\cite{ATLAS-CONF-2019-005} was able to measure a large fraction of the stage 1.0 bins, it is expected that most or all of the stage 1.1 bins will become available in the combination of all measurements with full Run 2 statistics.